 Setting up a Bandit

 Bandits are run similarly to Experiments in GrowthBook.
-There are three key differences:
+Key differences include:

 - We require you to select a Decision Metric to optimize towards